-Admission to Adrian College Graduate Studies programs is selective.
+Admission to Adrian College's graduate studies programs is selective.
 Each application is individually reviewed by graduate studies faculty and evaluated according to the merits of students' academic potential and credentials.
-Students must submit an application, a statement of purpose, official undergraduate transcripts, and three letters of recommendation.
+Students must submit an application, a statement of purpose, official final undergraduate transcripts, and three letters of recommendation.
 Requirements may vary by program.
-Upon review, prospective graduate students are notified through a letter of acceptance.
-Students pay a deposit (\$300).
-After deposit is paid, students may, with assistance from their graduate studies faculty advisor, register for courses.
+Upon review, prospective graduate students are notified of their admissions decision via email.
+Students pay a deposit (\$300), which is credited towards their first semester's tuition.
+After the deposit is paid, students may, with assistance from their graduate studies faculty advisor, register for courses.

-Undergraduate students may not enroll in graduate-level classes to be applied to an undergraduate degree.
-The combined BS/MS is an exception to this policy.
+Adrian College undergraduate students may not enroll in graduate-level classes to be applied to an undergraduate degree.
+The combined B.S. in Exercise Science/M.S. in Athletic Training is the only exception to this policy.

-Undergraduate students may enroll in graduate-level courses to be applied to a graduate degree after they have been accepted to a graduate program at Adrian College.
+Adrian College undergraduate students may enroll in graduate-level courses to be applied to a graduate degree after they have been accepted to a graduate program at Adrian College.
+This policy is commonly referred to as the "3+2" program.